Rotator Cuff Stretches and Exercises

 These are all signs of the same thing; a rotator cuff injury.
 Whether you want to call it a rotator cuff tear or strain, or shoulder tendinitis, it’s really all the same: A tear, strain or inflammation in one or more of the rotator cuff muscles and/or tendons.

-Please Note: Frozen shoulder is a slightly different condition affecting the shoulder joint where the surrounding capsule becomes inflamed.
+Please Note: Frozen shoulder (also known as Adhesive Capsulitis), is a slightly different condition affecting the shoulder joint where the surrounding capsule becomes inflamed.

 Anatomy of the Shoulder Joint